Peeragogy/Peeragogy.github.io/introduction.md

 was edited.
 You can watch the whole interview online at http://is.gd/peeragogyworkbook_interviews.

+We've given you some examples but this wouldn't be a proper workbook without an exercise.
+Pick at least one thing you're good at and one thing you want to improve at from the selection below (or write in your own alternative answers):

 ***

 # Exercise: How do you see yourself fitting in?